 - UNGA Campaign

-Companies and their investors that deal with Iran directly support and strengthen a dangerous regime that is developing nuclear weapons, brutally repressing its own people and sponsoring terrorism worldwide.
-Therefore, U.S. state governments, which manage trillions of dollars of taxpayer money, should divest from and deny contracts to companies that do business in Iran.
-Ultimately, all corporations must choose between the Iranian regime and American taxpayers.
+Companies and their investors that deal with Iran directly support and strengthen a dangerous regime that is developing nuclear weapons, brutally repressing its own people, and sponsoring terrorism worldwide.
+Therefore, U.S. state governments which manage trillions of dollars of taxpayer money, should divest from and deny contracts to companies that do business in Iran.
+Ultimately, all corporations should have to choose between the Iranian regime and American taxpayers.

 View and click on the interactive map to learn which states have enacted legislation or policies to ensure that taxpayer funds do not go to companies doing business with Iran.

 In July 2011, UANI launched unprecedented Iran contracting legislation for adoption and presented it to legislative leadership in all U.S. states.
 Such legislation would bar companies and financial institutions from doing business in U.S. states and receiving U.S. state government contracts if they continue "business as usual" in Iran.
 The prospect of debarment is one of the most effective ways to compel corporations to end their Iran business.
 Collectively, state governments offer billions of dollars in contracts every year.
 No responsible and profit-driven company would jeopardize millions if not billions of dollars of government contracts by continuing to do business in Iran.
 11 states - California, Florida, New York, Indiana, Maryland, New Jersey, Michigan, Rhode Island, Connecticut, South Carolina, and Pennsylvania - have subsequently passed legislation that precludes all public entities from renewing or entering into contracts with companies invested in sensitive sectors of Iran’s economy.